 A contemporary set of nursery furniture is usually durable enough to hand on to another baby in the family when you’re done with it, bringing added value.

-Whether you choose classical furniture or contemporary designs for your child’s first room, make sure you buy from a reputable source.
+Whether you choose classical furniture or contemporary designs for your child’s first room, make sure you buy from a reputable source and that the pieces adhere to relevant safety standards.
 If you’re buying online, take into consideration delivery options and whether or not the company offers a Home Assembly Service (unless you’re a DIY enthusiast).